Vegetarian Diet for Teens

 • Some of the recipes contain ingredients that may be unfamiliar.

-This vegetarian diet for teens is a valuable guide for teenage girls who are considering a plant-based diet.
-It addresses the practical aspects of changing to a vegetarian lifestyle including nutrition, meal planning and social interactions.
+This vegetarian diet for teens is a valuable guide for teenage girls considering a plant-based diet.
+It addresses the practical aspects of changing to a vegetarian lifestyle including nutrition, meal planning, and social interactions.

 Although this resource is written specifically for teenagers, there is also much information of relevance to anyone considering going vegetarian.